JonnyBanana/PDF_Scroll_ASCII_Crasher/README.md

 Like many things, this too, was discovered by accident....

-I was intent on creating graphics made entirely of ASCII characters, and in the various steps to make them "marketable," one involved converting them from .html to .pdf files.
+I was intent on creating graphics made entirely of ASCII characters, and in the various steps to make them "marketable," </BR>
+one involved converting them from .html to .pdf files.

-Once I opened the pdf to see its contents, I immediately noticed that something was wrong....
+Once I opened the pdf to see its contents, I immediately noticed that something was wrong.... </BR>
-The pdf was displayed very slowly and if I tried to scroll down the page the program would start to glitch, and quado I tried to close the pdf the program (Adobe Reader, to be precise immediately crashed.
+The pdf was displayed very slowly and if I tried to scroll down the page the program would start to glitch, </BR>
-Interesting...
+and quado I tried to close the pdf the program (Adobe Reader, to be precise immediately crashed.</BR>
+Interesting...</BR>

 How to reproduce the issue: